Skip to main content

 Information is an increasingly important and indispensable asset, and it’s not hyperbole to say that information is the lifeblood of organizations.
 HR finds new opportunities to increase employee engagement using productivity data.
 Marketers refine campaigns based on target audience behavior.
 The finance department uses analytics to make projections.
 Outreach departments are able to identify underserved segments of their communities.
 And information sharing fuels collaboration across departments.

 Some organizations assume their analysts or business intelligence specialists will take care of information management, but managing, organizing and improving access to the vast quantity of data organizations collect is a more complex and all consuming task.
 Many organizations are only just beginning to realize how much they neglect when no one manages the information life cycle.
 Currently, most only use about half of the data available to drive decision-making.
-The rest goes unused, and organizations still rely on gut feel rather than data to make 50% of business decisions.
+The rest goes unused, and organizations still rely on gut feel rather than data to make nearly 50% of business decisions.

 However, most organizations now grasp how much they risk when the information life cycle isn’t appropriately managed.
 According to the U.S. Bureau of Labor Statistics (BLS), demand for qualified information management and information systems managers is increasing.
 However, because information management is an emerging field, it’s still rare to find professionals with high-level expertise.